-- 4.6.2.
-However, it should be noted that the descriptions only provide an indication of the type of improvement that it may be possible to deliver on each route based on the opportunities and constraints present.
-It is acknowledged that significantly more design, assessment, and engagement work is likely to be required to bring forward any of the proposed routes. - 4.6.3.
-The continuation of the design process will also include refinement of the associated costs, giving a much greater and detailed understanding of the overall cost of delivery of the network, as well as the likely future operational and maintenance costs. - 4.6.4.
+- 4.6.4.
+However, it should be noted that the concepts only provide an indication of the type of improvement that it may be possible to deliver on each route based on the opportunities and constraints present. - 4.6.5.
+While broad agreement has been reached over the type of infrastructure that is likely to be required to deliver the Priority Cycle Network, the network is considered to be in the earliest stages of concept design and it is acknowledged that significantly more design, assessment, and engagement work is likely to be required to bring forward any of the proposed schemes. - 4.6.6.
+The continuation of the design process will also include refinement of the associated costs, giving a much greater and detailed understanding of the overall cost of delivery of the network, as well as the likely future operational and maintenance costs. - 4.6.7.
 The implementation of improvements are also subject to the securing of sufficient funding.